nsacyber/Windows-Secure-Host-Baseline/Chrome/README.md

 **%SystemRoot%\PolicyDefinitions\\**, typically **C:\Windows\PolicyDefinitions\\**, contains Group Policy templates used by Local Group Policy on a standalone system.
 Copy the **chrome.admx** file to **%SystemRoot%\PolicyDefinitions\\** and copy the **chrome.adml** file to **%SystemRoot%\PolicyDefinitions\en-us\\** folder on the domain controller.

-# Google Update
+# Google Update Group Policy template
-Chrome uses Google Update to update Chrome to the latest version.
-The Group Policy template file for Google Update can be downloaded from http://dl.google.com/update2/enterprise/GoogleUpdate.adm
+Chrome uses Google Update to automatically update Chrome to the latest version.
+The Group Policy template file for Google Update can be downloaded from http://dl.google.com/update2/enterprise/GoogleUpdate.adm but this template rarely changes.

 # Acquiring Googe Chrome
 Download the latest enterprise/business version of Google Chrome: